JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 * A move is defined as the movement of a piece, which may or may not terminate with a change of turn.

+The server checks if moves are legal and promotes men to kings where required.

 After each move, the server monitors the following:

 - Whether a game is a draw (whether due to a stalemate or a draw acceptance).